itsnemoooo/itsnemoooo.github.io/about.md

 # Hi, I’m Nathan.

 I'm an American ML engineer based in London.
+I have a background in EE, networks and I am looking forward to exploring the intersection of ML and the physical world.

 ![Technical Experience](https://itsnemoooo.github.io/assets/images/skills.png)